 To access the scheme, you must meet the eligible criteria and have made one or more eligible personal super contributions to your super account during the financial year.
 This contribution is in addition to the compulsory super contribution paid by your employer.

-The government co-contribution applies to taxpayers earning less than $53,564.
+The government co-contribution applies to taxpayers earning less than $58,445 (2023/24 financial year).
 To be eligible, you must make your contribution from your after-tax income to your super fund before the 30th June each year and meet the following criteria:

-- after allowable business deductions have been applied
+- Earn less than $58,445 after allowable business deductions have been applied

 - minus your assessable first home super saver released amount if applicable)